smithashley/Kubernetes-Deployment-2/README.md

 - The CI/CD pipeline for the deployment requires a vulnerability scan of the image container and security checks of the manifests before pushing to the main branch and deploying the application to the cluster.
 - The containers are secured at the pod level through security contexts, network policies, and role based access control.
 - The cluster is secured by using audit logs to monitor the cluster with AWS GuardDuty for runtime security.
--	The cloud enviroment is secured through security groups controlling network access to resources as well as a load balancer behind an Istio service mesh to provide additional traffic management.
+- The cloud enviroment is secured through security groups controlling network access to resources as well as an Istio service mesh to provide traffic management.

 ## Steps
 - Configured VPC, Subnets, and Security Groups using Terraform